Computation of optimal beams in weak turbulence: Numerical examples

 \subsection{Shapes of optimal beams, and cost comparisons}

 In the second examples, we investigate cases with turbulent fluctuations in the medium, and we utilize the homogeneous assumption discussed in Section~\ref{sec:homog_assumption}.
-We use the same setup as above, and assume $\epsilon=5\times 10^{-8}$ (slightly larger than $0.3/k$). $\Gamma$ is assumed be a Gaussian function
+We use the same setup as above, and assume $\epsilon=5\times 10^{-8}$ (slightly larger than $0.3/k$).
+As a start, we assume $\Gamma$ to be a Gaussian function:

-with the correlation length $l_0=0.1$ m.
+with the correlation length $l_0=0.1$ m~\cite{andrews2005laser}.
 Under this assumption, we can compute $F$ to be:

 When the homogeneous assumption holds true, we take the formulas in~\eqref{eqn:H11_Fourier_new} and~\eqref{eqn:H02_Fourier_new} and insert

 where $s(z)=\frac{l_0^2}{4}+\frac{iz}{2k}$.
 Note that $\exp [-(z_1-z_2)^2/l_0^2]$ is negligible when $|z_1-z_2|>3l_0$, so one can perform integration in $z_1$ and $z_2$ in the domain of $(z_1,z_2)\in(0,Z]\times(z_1-3l_0,z_1)$ in the region of $z_2<z_1$.
 The same simplification can be used for $z_2>z_1$.
 With turbulence added in this way, we discover that the optimal beam is slightly wider than it is in the uniform-medium case, as illustrated in Figure~\ref{fig:focused_comparison_intensity} (left panel) computed using $R=0.05$m.